Rue de la Chaussée-d'Antin

-In the 17th century the chemin des Porcherons crossed a swampy piece of ground north of the porte Gaillon, a city gate in the wall built during the reign of Louis XIII, leading to the village of Les Porcherons.
-It is called a chaussée because the marshy ground required raised construction that ran along the top of a sort of dyke.
+History

-At the rue de Provence it crossed the "great sewer" or Ruisseau de Ménilmontant, which was approximately two meters wide.
+In the 17th century, the Chemin des Porcherons crossed a swampy piece of land north of the Porte Gaillon, a city gate in the wall built during the reign of King Louis XIII, leading to the village of Les Porcherons.
+It is called a chaussée because the marshy land required it to be raised and laid along a sort of dyke.
+At the Rue de Provence, it crossed the "great sewer" or Ruisseau de Ménilmontant, which was approximately two meters wide.